 - Self-parking ($30/night) costs a little bit more than parking at Universal Studios ($25/day)

-As a Hilton HHonors Gold member, I checked into the hotel via the app.
-After a long day at the park, I was ready to put my feet up by the time we arrived at the hotel around 4:00 p.m.
-Our room wasn’t ready and I’d be lying if I didn’t mention that I wasn’t happy.
+As a Hilton Honors Gold member, I checked into the Hilton Universal City via the app.
+After a long day at the park, I was ready to put my feet up.
+Our room wasn’t ready when we arrived at the hotel around 4 p.m. (normal check-in time).
+I’d be lying if I didn’t mention that I wasn’t happy.

 I didn’t have a chance to take a photo of the bed portion room before all of our stuff took over, but they generally look like this.

 The beds were very comfortable.
 Despite being near the freeway, we couldn’t hear it nor did we hear our neighbors.

 I would say the rooms are very well insulated and of a generous size, which is nice.
 The bathroom was also generously-sized.

 COMPARED TO THE SHERATONThe Sheraton bathrooms are generally smaller but the room decor there is more modern and fun with touches of old Hollywood glam.

 Rooms for Large Families